clojuredocs/guides/articles/language/concurrency_and_parallelism.md

  * Supported by `clojure.core/realized?`

-However, promises are realized not by evaluating a piece of code but by calling `clojure.core/deliver` on a promise with a value:
+However, promises are realized not by evaluating a piece of code but by calling `clojure.core/deliver` on a promise along with a value:

 ``` clojure
 ;; promises have no code body (no code to evaluate)